jpascher/T0-Time-Mass-Duality/README.md

 ---

 *The T0-Time-Mass-Duality model represents the first truly parameter-free theory of fundamental physics, where all physical constants emerge from a single scale ratio derived from Higgs sector physics.
-This revolutionary framework unifies quantum mechanics and relativity through the principle of time-mass duality.*
+This revolutionary framework unifies quantum mechanics and relativity through the principle of time-mass duality, while providing a deterministic alternative to probability-based quantum mechanics.*